ClementNerma/Trasher/README.md

 You can then then restore items from the trash by specifying their names.
 If multiple items have the same name, a list of items with the provided name will be displayed along with their ID, and you will be asked to specify the ID of the item you want to restore.

+### External filesystems

+The moving is actually performed by renaming the file, which is a lot faster than moving data around and gives exactly the same result.
+But, for external filesystems, sending an item to the trash means it must be moved, which can be quite slow.

+On Windows, deleting an item from a NTFS device will send it to a device-specific recycle bin located in this drive and handled by Windows itself.

+As Trasher only takes the trash directory it has been provided, you can use a device-specific trash by simply providing a trash directory path that is on the device you're removing items from.

+But if you only want to use a single trash directory on, let's say, your computer's internal hard drive / SSD, removing items from an external storage device will fail by default.
+You can still allow it by providing the `-m / --move-ext-filesystems` option, which will make Trasher move the deleted items to the main filesystem's trash, which can take a lot of time if there are many (especially large) files and/or directories to move around.

 ## Usage

 All commands look like this: